 There is no evidence that antidepressants are addictive, although some people may experience symptoms, such as irritability or nausea, when they stop taking them.

 It is very important that you take antidepressants as prescribed, even if you feel better.
 Treatment will normally continue for 6 months after your symptoms improve, but may be be longer, depending on your health professional’s advice.

 St John's Wort

-Be aware that the herbal remedy St John’s Wort, which can be used for depression, is not recommended for people with Parkinson’s.
-This is because St John’s Wort can interact with your Parkinson’s drugs.
+St John’s Wort, a herbal remedy that can be used for depression, is not recommended for people with Parkinson’s.
+This is because it can interact with your Parkinson’s drugs.

 St John’s Wort is also often mixed with other components to create different brands of the herbal remedy.
 This could increase the possibility of side effects and interactions.

 Some people find it useful to talk to others who may understand how they feel because they have been in a similar situation.

 People in support groups tend to share problems or experiences, and can offer understanding based on what has helped them in the past, which you may find useful.

 Parkinson’s UK has local groups across the UK that offer friendship and support.
 Parkinson’s UK can provide information on these local groups and how to contact them.
 Call our helpline on 0808 800 0303 or email [email protected]

 Sometimes, a carer, or someone close to a person with Parkinson’s, may recognise the symptoms of depression more clearly than the person themselves.
 If this is the case, you should share your concerns with the person and encourage them to talk to their GP, specialist or Parkinson’s nurse.